This post may contain affiliate links. Please see my disclosure policy for details.

 Places to visit near the Christmas Steps Art Quarter

 After you’ve finished exploring the Art Quarter, there are plenty of things to do for art and history lovers nearby.

 The Red Lodge is a great little museum where you can find out what lies behind that curious red door.
 Set in a historic family home you can uncover 400 years of history.
-Check out their state rooms, knot garden and their hidden well!
+Check out their staterooms, knot garden, and the hidden well!

 Why not head up to Cabot Tower?!
 This is the highest point in all of Bristol located in the centre.
-From this lookout you can see 360 degree views of city and beyond and it’s free!
+From this lookout, you can see 360-degree views of the city and beyond and it’s free!
 Click here to read my complete guide.

 Where to stay in Bristol

-- The Berkeley Suites – a luxury apartment with a hotel twist in the centre of Bristol, The Berkeley Suites are located off Park Street in an old Georgian Building.
-Each apartment has it’s own private visual art gallery and kitchen amenities!
-Click here book and to read my full review.
+The Berkeley Suites – a luxury apartment with a hotel twist in the centre of Bristol, The Berkeley Suites are located off Park Street in an old Georgian Building.
+Each apartment has its own private visual art gallery and kitchen amenities!
+Click here book to read my full review.

-- Full Moon Backpackers – A cool and friendly backpackers located in St Pauls and near Stokes Croft, the street art capital of Bristol!
+Full Moon Backpackers – A cool and friendly backpacker located in St Pauls and near Stokes Croft, the street art capital of Bristol!
 You can meet some friends here to go exploring.
 Click here for rates.